HotswapProjects/HotswapAgentPages/pages/mydoc/mydoc_setup_intellij_idea.md

 **Enable automatic Hotswap after compile**
 {% include image.html file="IdeaSetup-05.png" %}
-If you don?t enable this feature, you will need to hotswap changes manually by Run -> Reload changed files.
+If you don't enable this feature, you will need to hotswap changes manually by Run -> Reload changed files.

 **Maven Run/Debug configuration**
 If you run your project with a maven action (usually a plugin like maven-jetty-plugin or maven-tomcat-plugin), use standard setup: